Stella Taylor

-Stella Taylor (1929 – February 11, 2003) was an English-born American long-distance swimmer, best known for crossing the English Channel twice and holding Guinness Book of Records recognition (1974 to 1994) as the oldest woman to swim across the Channel.
+Stella Taylor (December 20, 1929 – February 11, 2003) was an American long-distance swimmer born in Bristol, England, best known for crossing the English Channel twice and holding Guinness Book of Records recognition (1974 to 1994) as the oldest woman to swim across the Channel.
+She made her first English channel crossing in August 1973 in 15:25, from England to France, when she was around the age of 43, repeating the swim in 1975 in 18:15 at the age of 45.

 Biography

-Taylor was born in 1929 in England.
+Taylor was born on December 20, 1929, in Bristol, England, to Roy and Kathleen Titus Taylor.
+According to friends, her relationship with her father provided some insight into her character.
+Her father Roy Taylor had been a former swimmer and high-diver.
+She began doing household chores at the age of five.
+Stella would swim laps while her father Roy practiced diving and was expected to continue until he had finished.
+He instructed her to swim alongside him when he was boating and would reward her with a piece of candy when she swam well.

+Training as a nun

 The first vocation she pursued was as a nun, and she spent four years at Sisters of Mercy Convent in Buffalo, New York, in preparation for a life in the convent, but she never took her final vows.
 Still, she became known by the nickname "swimming nun."
+She lived in Buffalo for four years and taught first grade until around 1958.

+Early swim career

-In the early 1960s, Taylor moved to Fort Lauderdale, Florida, where she would spend the rest of her life.
-There she met the former executive director of the International Swimming Hall of Fame, who convinced her to pursue marathon swimming.
-Years later she would be inducted into that Hall of Fame as an Honor Swimmer in 1982.
+In the early 1960s, Taylor moved to Miami and then to Fort Lauderdale, Florida, where she would spend the rest of her life.
+There she met the first executive director of the International Swimming Hall of Fame, Buck Dawson, where she was active, who convinced her to pursue marathon swimming.
+Dawson served as Executive Director from 1964-87.
+Taylor took up Marathon swimming around the age of 32 around 1962.
+During the 1970's she trained with the Northeast High School Swim Team, as well as the Fort Lauderdale and Pinecrest Swim Teams.

 In 1969, she was given the Greta Andersen Trophy (awarded by the famed Danish swimmer), for being "the outstanding first-year woman swimmer on the World Professional Marathon Swimming Federation circuit."
 Another marathon swimmer of that time, Diana Nyad, won the same award the following year.

-Professionally, Taylor taught at the Fort Lauderdale Oral School and worked as a pool manager at Coral Ridge Country Club and Nova High School.
-She died in 2003 aged 73 in Fort Lauderdale from complications of a brain tumor.